leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Photo by Nick Weber

 Blowout: A dam blowout is catastrophic damage to the dam.
-This dam hold back very limited water because so much has been knocked out.
+This dam holds back very limited water because so much has been knocked out.

 Breach: This is mild damage to the dam so that it doesn't hold back all water but isn't completely broken away.